 “Blending heavy blues, psych and alt rock, Creek put it out there with way above average musicianship and plenty of hair and high notes”

-In November 2019, the group released their debut LP ‘The Deep’, which earned airplay on PBS 106.7 FM, and grabbed the attention of media publications Beat Magazine, Happy Magazine, and The Age’s Spectrum.
+In November 2019, the group released their debut LP ‘The Deep’, which earned airplay on PBS 106.7 FM, and received write-ups from media publications Beat Magazine, HAPPY Mag, and The Age’s Spectrum.
+The work is a sonic amalgamation of punchy, fuzz-driven blues rock, with subtle old-school psychedelic overtones.
 Recurring themes throughout the album loosely interpret the legend of the “Swamp Siren”: a being who exists deep within the forest, luring human victims in for sacrifice to the land.
-It’s a sonic amalgamation of punchy, fuzz-driven riff rock, and alternative overtones.

 "Creek have grown and matured over the years." -Beat Magazine

 Working sporadically throughout Victoria’s state lockdowns, Creek have squeezed together their largely DIY sophomore EP, ‘Bluestone’.
 The band have gone with a left-of-field approach to musically represent a thematic focus on the importance of discovering one’s self-values in an ever-changing world; utilising unorthodox licks and layered finger style “guitar”-monies, while experimenting with MicroKorg synths and progressive song structures.
 Due out in 2022.